JakovTomasic/no-headache.nix/README.md

 Use the `nohead` command for everything.
 If don't want to use your precious brain cells for remembering subcommands, you can always run `nohead help` (or just `nohead` or `nohead --help` or `nohead h` or even `nohead whatisgoingon`, we try not to (over)think around here).

+Run `nohead init` to create a new project (optionally, rename the created directory).

 ### build